daisubc/ADCHEM2024/index.md

 # Contact

-Inquiries about the symposium may be addressed to
+For questions and help during the conference, please see the [contact](/contact/) page.

 {% include contacts.html %}

-For more details, see the AdCONIP 2022 [Organizing Committee](./organizers/).